Limited spots available — Apply to join the Pilot Family Program →

 Plus: Math Missions, Active Reading & Listening, IdeaSpark creative challenges, Growth Objectives by grade—and new content added regularly.
 All included forever.

-But films are emotional experiences.
-They create memories.
-They feature characters kids care about making choices with real consequences.
+Lectures don't work.
+Worksheets don't work.
+But films are emotional experiences — they feature characters kids care about making choices with real consequences.

 Self-responsibility, personal power, emotional foundations, early contribution to others.